dbcli/pgcli/docs/pages/advanced_topics/rendering_flow.rst

    2. First, the buffer's text is passed to the :meth:`~prompt_toolkit.lexers.Lexer.lex_document` method of a :class:`~prompt_toolkit.lexers.Lexer`.
-This returns a function which for a given line number, returns a token list for that line (that's a list of ``(Token, text)`` tuples).
+This returns a function which for a given line number, returns a "formatted text list" for that line (that's a list of ``(style_string, text)`` tuples).

-   3. The token list is passed through a list of :class:`~prompt_toolkit.layout.processors.Processor` objects.
+   3. This list is passed through a list of :class:`~prompt_toolkit.layout.processors.Processor` objects.
       Each processor can do a transformation for each line.
-      (For instance, they can insert or replace some text.)
+      (For instance, they can insert or replace some text, highlight the selection or search string, etc...)

    4. The :class:`~prompt_toolkit.layout.UIControl` returns a
       :class:`~prompt_toolkit.layout.UIContent` instance which